puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_ntp.markdown

 > That's it!
 You've just installed the puppetlabs-ntp module.

-## Add Classes from the NTP Module to the Main Manifest
+## Add classes from the NTP module to the main manifest

 [inpage_usemain]: #add-classes-from-the-ntp-module-to-the-main-manifest
 [classification_selector]: ./images/quick/classification_selector.png